2nd April 2021 – Updated

-11. Anyone who follows GolfBible on Twitter or has read my website articles knows I analyse both rankings carefully.
-I often look at the WAGR and think ‘that ranking doesn’t look right’.
-I have also had correspondence with many players and parents expressing confusion over specific WAGR’s.
-Look at some of the GB&I and USA Men’s team selections to also see what the selectors think too.
+8. I often look at the WAGR and think ‘that ranking doesn’t look right’.
 I have never looked at the SPWAR and questioned a ranking – the list just makes sense – and I rarely hear it criticised.
 If you look down both lists you will find some glaring ranking differences.
 In my opinion they always favour the SPWAR when assessed objectively (and can be explained by one of the weaknesses listed above).

-I know amateur rankings aren’t perhaps a major priority for either The R&A or the USGA but for people that follow amateur golf this is really important.
+I know amateur rankings aren’t a major priority for either The R&A or the USGA but for people that play and follow amateur golf they are important.

 For me, too many people are quoting and using the WAGR without understanding how flawed it really is.
 I am now increasingly ignoring the WAGR and just concentrating on the SPWAR.

 In their September 2018 new strategic playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
-The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is easily second best at the moment and showing no signs of catching up its main rival, the SPWAR.
-It will be interesting to see if they can achieve their goal in the coming years.
+The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is still second best to the SPWAR.

 APPENDIX: A BRIEF HISTORY OF THE AMATEUR RANKINGS